 "NSC held engagement sessions with squash athletes on 12 December to highlight the expiry of the contract by 31 December, and that the offer for 2022 will only be decided during the joint committee meeting on 17 December," read the statement by NSC.

-When the NSC, the National Sports Institute, the Squash Racquets Association of Malaysia (SRAM), and the Olympic Council of Malaysia collectively decided not to retain some athletes, they held an engagement session again on 18 December, which Low did not attend.
+When the NSC, the National Sports Institute, the Squash Racquets Association of Malaysia (SRAM), and the Olympic Council of Malaysia collectively decided not to retain some athletes, they held an engagement session again on 18 December, which they said Low did not attend.

 SRAM later shared the details of the committee's decision with Low, said NSC.